influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 Install and configure Telegraf to scrape metrics from InfluxDB OSS to send to your InfluxDB Cloud account.

-Perform the following steps on each InfluxDB OSS instance you want to monitor:
+On each InfluxDB OSS instance you want to monitor, do the following:

 1. [Deploy Telegraf](/telegraf/latest/introduction/).